NicoNex/echotron/README.md

 }
 ```

-Also proof of concept with self destruction for low ram usage
+Proof of concept with self destruction for low RAM usage:

 ```golang
 package main